-Therapy & Medication for Eating Disorders
+Therapy and medication for Eating Disorders

 Eating disorders are a group of complex mental disorders that significantly impair physical and mental health and social functioning.
 Individuals with eating disorders suffer from serious disturbances in eating, such as extreme calorie restriction, overeating, and/or preoccupation with body image and weight.
 An eating disorder may also occur with an underlying psychological problem such as depression, anxiety, low self-esteem or suppressed trauma.
 Treatment from a multidisciplinary team of psychologists, psychiatrists and medical professionals is often necessary.
 Fortunately the team at The Midtown Practice is experienced in managing and treating eating disorders in children, adolescents, and adults.